niranjank804/43.DEEP-LEARNING---IX/README.md

-Subject: PBI 3961016 – GrpIns Entities – Attribute Mapping Required
+Subject: PBI 4091176 – Completed

 Hi Lisa,

-I am working on PBI 3961016 (Group Ins Alloc – New Entity Attribute and Hierarchy).

-As part of this PBI, I need to set the GrpIns Incl Flag = Y on the Entity members that should be included for FTE and Salary data processing.

-Could you please provide a list of the Entities that should be flagged?
-Any format works — a spreadsheet or a list in this email is fine.

-Once I receive the list I will update the attribute values in Dev and run the process for your review.
+I have completed the changes for PBI 4091176.

+The Allocation Expense Helper Measure dimension has been updated to include the new Salary and FTE members.

+I have validated the changes, and the acceptance criteria have been met:

+Added the Salary and FTE members to the Allocation Expense Helper Measure dimension.
+Verified the new members are available in the Allocation Expense Helper cube.
+Confirmed the existing Original Amount measure remains unaffected.
+No regression issues were identified during validation.

-Please let me know if you have any questions.
+Please let me know if any additional validation is required.

+Thanks,

+Niranjan Patra